 - Business Law

+- Business and Organizational Management

 - Microeconomics or Macroeconomics

 - Principles of Accounting I and II

+- Principles of Marketing

 - Statistics

-- Computer Spreadsheets and Word Processing
+- Proficiency in Microsoft Office applications

-- 3. Two Recommendations from work related sources.
+- 3. Two recommendations, completed on forms provided, from academic or professional sources.
 Family members and friends may not complete recommendations

-4. Comprehensive Essay of at least 500 words that includes the following:
+- Comprehensive Essay of at least 500 words that includes the following:

-- Purpose for entering the program - Long-term professional goals - Reasons for choosing to study at California Baptist University - · Factors that will make applicant a good MBA candidate
+- Purpose for entering the program

+- Long-term professional goals

+- Reasons for choosing to study at California Baptist University

+- Factors that will make applicant a good MBA candidate

-5. A Current Resume
+- 5. A Current Resume

-6. Successful Interview with the Director of the MBA program
+- Successful Interview with the Director of the MBA program

+- Not required for admission to the pre-MBA curriculum, must be complete prior to consideration for admission to the Master of Business Administration program.

+Additional Requirements for Accounting Concentration

+Completion of a Bachelor's degree in Accounting or equivalent.